Chief Creative Officer

 Artistic Director / Choreographer

-Garrett Ammon is an acclaimed choreographer who began his tenure as artistic director of Wonderbound – Ballet Nouveau Colorado in 2007.
+Garrett Ammon is an acclaimed choreographer who began his tenure as artistic director of Wonderbound (formerly Ballet Nouveau Colorado) in 2007.
 Since that time, Wonderbound has garnered national attention and praise for its daring work, including being named one of Dance Magazine’s “25 to Watch” (2009).
-Ammon was also recently honored as a Bonfils-Stanton Foundation Livingston Fellow (2011).
+Ammon was also recently honored as a Bonfils-Stanton Foundation Livingston Fellow (2011); named one of Denver Westword‘s “Ten People to Watch in 2013″ and is the recipient of the 2013 Mayor’s Award for Excellence in the Arts.

-A prolific dancemaker, serial collaborator and self-professed tech geek; Ammon has created more than 40 dance works over the past twelve years.
+A prolific dancemaker, serial collaborator and self-professed tech geek; Ammon has created over 50 dance works over the past fourteen years.
 He has conspired with artists across an array of disciplines and developed a trademark aesthetic that seamlessly blends tradition with adventurous new ideas.
 Ammon has forged a deep creative relationship with poet Michael J. Henry which has produced When the Power Goes Out (2009) and the multimedia, evening length production Intersection (2009).
-He also worked closely with director Chip Walton to create Curious Theatre Company‘s award winning production of Sarah Ruhl‘s Eurydice (2009) and with painter/sculptor Mark Allen Henderson to create in pieces (2010).
+In 2014, Ammon and Henry will work with musician Ian Cooke to create the all new full length piece Gone West.
+He has also worked closely with director Chip Walton to create Curious Theatre Company‘s award winning production of Sarah Ruhl‘s Eurydice (2009) and with painter/sculptor Mark Allen Henderson to create in pieces (2010).

 As a dancer, Ammon was a member of Houston Ballet, Oregon Ballet Theatre and Ballet Memphis.
 He also toured to Jacob’s Pillow Dance Festival, Vail International Dance Festival and Wolf Trap for three summers as a founding member of Trey McIntyre Project.
 During his performance career, he danced leading roles in world premieres by McIntyre, Julia Adam, Mark Godden, Lila York and Ben Stevenson, as well as principal roles in ballets by George Balanchine, Bebe Miller, Septime Webre and Donald Byrd.